serranolabs-io/serranolabs.io-site/docs/the-missing-piece-to-agile.md

 #### Truth

 Requirements will always be in development.
 Therefore, features can never be fully complete before they are handed off.
-This is called getting requirements to the Definition of "done".
+Before a hand off is made, requirements should meet the criteria for the Definition of "done".
 Acknowledging this truth will allow teams to optimize agility.

 #### Solution

-To get requirements to the Definition of _done_, the solution is to resolve all ambiguity by labeling requirements with a status.
+To get requirements to the Definition of "done", the solution is to resolve all ambiguity by labeling requirements with a status.

 - luminary
 - possible technical limitations